NTR1991/aprendizaje-fullstack/javascript/03-Functions & Advanced Arrays/13 – Higher Order Functions/README.md

-# 📘 Topic 12 – Dates in JavaScript
+# 📘 Topic 13 – Higher Order Functions

 ## 📋 Description

-Working with dates: create Date objects, get and set date components, format dates, and calculate differences between dates.
+Practice with higher order functions: functions that receive other functions as parameters (callbacks) and functions that return other functions.
+Learn to build custom versions of `map`, `filter`, and function factories.

 ---

 ## 🎯 Learning Objectives

-- Create Date objects for current and specific dates
+- Understand what higher order functions are
-- Get and set date components (year, month, day)
+- Write functions that receive callbacks
-- Format dates for display
+- Write functions that return functions
-- Calculate age from birthdate
+- Build custom `map` and `filter` implementations
-- Calculate days until next birthday
+- Use arrow functions as callbacks

 ---